cognitedata/glimpse/README.md

 ## Overview

-This is a react application and used redux for managing the state.
-We are using Redux-saga for data fetching (asynchronous state management).
+Application is based on React/Redux.
+We use Redux-saga for data fetching (asynchronous state management).

-We are using [react-grid-layout](https://github.com/STRML/react-grid-layout) for maintaining the dragging and dropping widgets in the grid system.
+[react-grid-layout](https://github.com/STRML/react-grid-layout) is used for maintaining the dragging and dropping widgets in the grid system.

 [Material-UI](https://material-ui.com/) is used for styling the widgets and the application.